San Angelo, Texas

 San Angelo (/sæn ˈændʒəloʊ/ SAN-_-AN-jə-loh) is a city in and the county seat of Tom Green County, Texas, United States.
-Its location is in the Concho Valley, a region of West Texas between the Permian Basin to the northwest, Chihuahuan Desert to the southwest, Osage Plains to the northeast, and Central Texas to the southeast.
-According to a 2019 Census estimate, San Angelo had a total population of 101,004.
-It is the principal city and center of the San Angelo metropolitan area, which had a population of 118,182.
+It is in the Concho Valley, a region of West Texas between the Permian Basin to the northwest, Chihuahuan Desert to the southwest, Osage Plains to the northeast, and Central Texas to the southeast.
+According to the 2020 United States Census, San Angelo had a population of 99,893.
+It is the principal city and center of the San Angelo metropolitan area, which had a population of 100,159.

 San Angelo is home to Angelo State University, historic Fort Concho, and Goodfellow Air Force Base.
+It is the seat of the Roman Catholic Diocese of San Angelo.